pFedMMA: Personalized Federated Fine-Tuning with Multi-Modal Adapter for Vision-Language Models: Introduction

 Beyond prompt tuning, adapters offer another PEFT strategy by introducing small trainable modules into frozen pre-trained models~\cite{cai2020tinytl,chen2022adaptformer,chenvision,gao2024clip,hu2021lora,zhang2022tip}.
 Unlike prompts, adapters operate independently of model architecture and can be easily inserted into various backbones, such as ResNets~\cite{he2016deep}, ViTs~\cite{dosovitskiyimage}, and Swin Transformers~\cite{liu2021swin}.
 However, most adapter methods like AdaptFormer~\cite{chen2022adaptformer} and LoRA~\cite{hu2021lora} are uni-modal and do not account for the cross-modal dependencies inherent in VLMs like CLIP~\cite{radford2021learning}.
 Multi-modal adapters~\cite{yang2024mma} address this by integrating both visual and textual signals via a shared projection layer that promotes feature alignment across modalities while preserving modality-specific knowledge.
 Despite their demonstrated advantages over prompt-based approaches~\cite{yang2024mma,guo2025mmrl}, their integration with PFL remains largely unexplored.

 In this work, we introduce a \textbf{P}ersonalized \textbf{F}ederated \textbf{M}ulti-\textbf{M}odal \textbf{A}dapter (\textbf{pFedMMA}) architecture that adopt a multi-modal adapter design with three components: a modality-specific down-projection, a shared projection, and a modality-specific up-projection.
-During training, all components are updated locally by each client, but only the shared projection is globally aggregated.
-This asymmetric training scheme enables effective personalization through client-specific projections, while promoting generalization via a shared modality-alignment space.
-Moreover, since only the shared adapter is communicated during rounds, the method remains communication-efficient.
-As validated in our experiments, this design achieves a strong trade-off between personalization and generalization under both feature and label shifts.
+During training, all components are updated locally by each client, but only the shared projection is globally aggregated. \emph{This asymmetric training scheme enables effective personalization through client-specific projections, while promoting generalization via a shared modality-alignment space.} Moreover, since only the shared adapter is communicated during rounds, the method remains communication-efficient.
+As confirmed by our experiments, this design achieves the strongest trade-off between personalization and generalization under both feature and label shifts.
+As shown in Fig. \ref{fig:spider}, on average, our proposed pFedMMA delivers the best harmonic mean performance compared to state-of-the-art federated prompt tuning methods.

-We summarize our main contributions as follows: \begin{itemize} \item We observe that while most state-of-the-art prompt tuning methods achieve strong personalization performance, they often generalize poorly to unseen classes.
-To address this, we introduce a multi-modal adapter framework that explicitly aims to balance personalization and generalization in federated vision-language learning.

-\item We propose pFedMMA, the first adapter-based approach for PFL of VLMs.
+Before delving into details, we summarize our contributions: \textbf{(1)} We observe that while most state-of-the-art prompt tuning methods achieve strong personalization performance, they often generalize poorly to unseen classes.
+To address this, we introduce a multi-modal adapter framework that explicitly aims to balance personalization and generalization in federated vision-language learning. \textbf{(2)} We propose pFedMMA, an adapter-based approach for PFL of VLMs.
 Our architecture incorporates modality-specific up- and down-projection layers and a shared cross-modal projection.
-All components are updated locally, but only the shared projection is aggregated globally, enabling effective asymmetric optimization.

-\item We conduct extensive experiments on widely used benchmarks to evaluate pFedMMA’s performance on base-to-novel generalization across both category- and domain-level tasks under heterogeneous data distributions.
-Results demonstrate the superiority of our approach in harmonizing generalization and personalization. \end{itemize}
+All components are updated locally, but only the shared projection is aggregated globally, enabling effective asymmetric optimization. \textbf{(3)} We conduct extensive experiments on widely used benchmarks to evaluate pFedMMA’s performance on base-to-novel generalization across both category- and domain-level tasks under heterogeneous data distributions.
+Results demonstrate the superiority of our approach in harmonizing generalization and personalization.